joaoafigueira/GroupCreator/README.md

 ## TODO:

-Fix problem that is happening while randoming the groups.
+Fix the problem that is happening while the groups are randomized.